 4. Which orthodontic treatment is the fastest?

 Orthodontic treatment is an investment of time and money in achieving your smile goals.
-Braces or clear aligners can help fix misalignment of teeth and jaw – and set you on the path to a straighter smile and better oral health.
+Braces or clear aligners can help fix the misalignment of your teeth and jaw – and set you on the path to a straighter smile and better oral health.

 Here are some tips to ensure your orthodontic treatment goes as quickly and smoothly as possible: